chipsalliance/chisel/docs/src/installation.md

 ### Firtool

 Beginning with version 6.0, Chisel will manage the version of firtool on most systems.
-However, it may be necessary to build from source on some systems (eg. older Linux distributions).
+However, it may be necessary to build from source on some systems (e.g. older Linux distributions).
 If you need to build firtool from source, please see the [Github repository](https://github.com/llvm/circt).

 To see what version of firtool should be used for a given version of Chisel, see [Versioning](appendix/versioning#firtool-version).